gsoft-inc/wl-squide/docs/guides/setup-msw.md

 # Setup Mock Service Worker

 To speed up frontend development and encourage an [API first](https://swagger.io/resources/articles/adopting-an-api-first-approach/) approach, Squide has built-in support for [Mock Service Worker](https://mswjs.io/) (MSW).
 MSW offers an API to host fake endpoints directly in the browser.
-This means that unlike alternative solutions, it doesn't require running an additional process to host fake endpoints.
+This means that unlike alternative solutions, it doesn't require running an additional process.

 ## Setup the host application